ArtskydJ/tweet-tweet/README.md

 		- `status` - **Required.** The text of your status update.
 E.g. `'i love my cat. #cats'`
 		- `in_reply_to_status_id` - The ID of an existing status that the update is in reply to.
 Note that the author must be referenced in the `status`.
 E.g. `'@twitter'`
 		- `possibly_sensitive` - If the tweet contains nudity, violence, etc. set this to `true`.
 Defaults to `false`.
 - `cb(err, response)` is an optional callback function.
-If no callback is given, errors will be thrown.
+If no callback is given, errors will be swallowed.
 	- `err` is an Error object or null.
 	- `response` is the parsed JSON response.
 See a sample response in the [Twitter API][twitter-update-status-api] under the *Example Result* section.